 Function Rooms and Auditoriums in Gasteig HP8

 This listed building is at the heart of the site in Sendling.
-Hall E is a red-brick former transformer hall that will become the foyer of the Isarphilharmonie and also house the base for the City Library, along with the Aspekte Galerie, the »Projektor« auditorium, cultural education facilities, a restaurant and the central information counter and ticket sales.
+Hall E is a red-brick former transformer hall that functions as the foyer of the Isarphilharmonie and also houses the base for the City Library, along with the Aspekte Galerie, the »Projektor« auditorium, cultural education facilities, a cafe and bar and the central information counter with ticket sales.
+(Photo © Benedikt Feiten)

 Read the article »There Must Always Be a Touch of Magic« to find out why the acoustics in the Isarphilharmonie are so special.